ibm-cloud-docs/cloud-object-storage/libraries/python.md

 This example creates a `resource` object.
 Note that some operations (such as Aspera high-speed transfer) require a `client` object.

-While using a session is best suited for re-using credentials, allowing clients to act as wrappers around the API and a single endpoint.
-Resources are configurable to be expanded beyond a single client, can also inherit from a session.
+While using a session is best suited for re-using credentials, where clients act as wrappers around the API and a single endpoint.
+Resource objects are configurable to be expanded beyond a single endpoint, and like client objects can also inherit from a session.
 {:important}

 ```python